CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/finanzierung/index.en.md

 They include the costs for the building plot, infrastructural development, building construction, technical facilities, outdoor facilities, furnishing and ancillary building costs.
 Costs such as interest incurred during construction and funds available for research are also included in the calculations.
-Through adjustments and progress in planning, the exact numbers in our calculations are constantly being concretised.
+Through adjustments and progress in planning, the exact numbers in our calculations are constantly being refined.
 In the new building, the construction work is already close to the finish line and also in the old building, we have already placed orders for the majority of the construction work.
 This gives us a high degree of cost certainty.
-[Here]({{< relref "/pages/hausprojekt/gebaeude"  >}} ) you can find further details regarding the architecture and planning status of our buildings.
+<a href="{{< relref "/pages/hausprojekt/gebaeude"  >}}">Here</a> you can find further details regarding the architecture and
+planning status of our buildings.
 </p>